orbisgis/lczexplore/docs/articles/joss/paper.md

 ![Map of grouped levels on the city of Redon \label{fig: Grouped LCZ on the city of Redon}](redonGrouped.png)

 You can also map any qualitative variable using this grouped representation, as long as you specify the expected levels the same way.

 ## An example of qualitative variables

 The function `importQualVar` allows you to import maps of qualitative variables on (multi)polygons.
-For instance, we will import a classification of urban tissue called Urban Typolgy by Random Forest [@bocherGeoprocessingFrameworkCompute2018].
+For instance, classifications of urban tissue called Urban Typolgy by Random Forest [@bocherGeoprocessingFrameworkCompute2018] are available as examples in this package.

 After the import, the usual functions can be used, as shown in the following code :

 ```r